 Goalie skate blades are thicker and longer than player skate blades.
 They are made this way because goalies primarily perform side-to-side movements in the crease.

-Players, meanwhile, skate at a different angle to push them forward and backward around the ice.
+Players, meanwhile, skate at a different angles to push them forward and backward around the ice.
 Their slightly thinner and shorter blades better allow them to complete this type of movement and others like sharp turns.

-Goalie skates and player skates do both accomplish the underlying task of getting hockey players around the ice.
+Goalie and player skates accomplish the underlying task of getting hockey players around the ice.
 But goalies should only wear goalie skates, and players should only wear player skates.
 Each skate is designed with the safety and performance in mind specific to either goalies or players.
 The main differences are in the boot of the skate, the skate blade, and the outer protection on the skate.